RxSwiftCommunity/RxFlow/README.md

 later in the navigate(to:) function, the .unauthorized step could trigger an AlertViewController
 ```

 Why return a Single<Step> and not directly a Step ?
-Because some filtering process could be asynchronous and need a user action to be performed (for instance a filtering based on the authentication layer of the device with TouchID or FaceID)
+Because some filtering processes could be asynchronous and need a user action to be performed (for instance a filtering based on the authentication layer of the device with TouchID or FaceID)

 ### How to declare a **Stepper**